Mimickal/ReactionRoleBot/README.md

 multiple users can interact with the bot at the same time.

 Due to current Discord limitations, context menus are not available on mobile devices (sorry).
-See below for alternative.
+See below for an alternative.

 ![](docs/select.png)